 What is the Global Innovation Exchange aiming to achieve?

-The Global Innovation Exchange aims to democratize and accelerate innovation in global development to address humanity’s greatest social challenges.
+The GIE aims to democratize and accelerate innovation in global development to address humanity’s greatest social challenges.

 How can the Global Innovation Exchange support me or my organisation?